0cjs/sedoc/8bit/floppy.md

 diskettes cannot be used in 2S drives.
 (2S drives may have two sensors, one for SS and one for DS diskettes.)

+8" floppies also require a [reduced write current][hj-tg43] after track 43 in order to avoid self-erasure due to the higher flux/distance density on the inner tracks.
+Earlier drives have a `TG43` (track greater than 43) signal input that the controller must assert; later drives did this automatically (which is useful when interfacing with a controller designed for 5.25" drives that does not provide this signal).

+The above is entirely separate from [_write precompensation,_][wp-precomp] which was rarely used on floppies but more often [on on RLL and ESDI HDDs][hj-tg43].
+That's a change in timing such that the readback is closer to the original signal before the timing change, and is done solely by the controller.

 ### Drive Types

 Here's a summary of the drive type info from [[hj-data]], with references